-Woah, selenium what?
-While not given as much press time as magnesium or calcium, selenium is another essential trace mineral that your bod needs to be in tip-top shape.
+If you've seen a TikTok promoting the benefits of selenium-rich Brazil nuts, you probably have been asking yourself, okay, woah, what is selenium?
+While not given as much press time as magnesium or calcium, selenium is another essential trace mineral that your body needs to be in tip-top shape.
 It's found in soil, water, and foods like brazil nuts, eggs, tuna, cod, poultry, and mushrooms.
 While overdoing it on selenium can be dangerous (more on that later), for the most part, selenium can work wonders for the human body.
 Here's everything you need to know about this super mineral.

 1. It helps antioxidants do their job.

 "In humans, selenium functions as a cofactor for antioxidant enzymes, including glutathione peroxidase, whose main role is to protect our tissues from oxidative damage," says nutritionist Tamar Samuels, RDN.
 Basically, your body needs selenium in order to get the most benefits out of certain antioxidants that fight inflammation and free radical damage in your body.

 2. It's important for a healthy immune system.

 The mineral also helps facilitate cell growth, says Samuels, and is an important part of immune system health.
 "Selenium is also needed for the proper functioning of neutrophils, macrophages, NK cells, T lymphocytes, and other immune mechanisms."
 All of these parts play an important role in protecting your body from infection and disease.
 Take that, cold season.